VirtusLab/git-machete-intellij-plugin/README.md

 ## Complete feature list

-Please see the [feature list](docs/FEATURES.md) for more specific features description.
+Please see the [feature list](docs/features.md) for more specific feature description.

 ## Build